srahul0502/Technical-Blog/clmeps8ef000z08l2gwucc0we.md

 **Terraform** is an IaC tool that streamlines the provisioning and management of infrastructure resources across different cloud providers and services.
 It leverages a declarative configuration language to define your infrastructure's desired state.
 Terraform then takes on the responsibility of realizing that state.

+### Terraform's Declarative Language

+Terraform's power lies in its declarative language.
+Unlike imperative languages that specify how to achieve a task step by step, Terraform allows you to specify what you want your infrastructure to look like, i.e., the desired state.
+Terraform then figures out the "how" by calculating the necessary steps to reach that state.

 Now, let's explore how Terraform fits into the IaC landscape, backed by examples.

 # Managing Infrastructure as Code with Terraform